-Unless otherwise specified herein, this Policy applies to Presidents, faculty, administrators, professional and technical staff, and administrators hired prior to December 8, 1985 designated at .75 FTE or greater.
-Benefits for classified employees are regulated by the Department of Personnel and Administration and administered through the System according to established rule, and procedures.
+Unless otherwise specified herein, this Policy applies to the Chancellor, Presidents, faculty, administrators, and professional and technical staff, designated at .75 FTE or greater.
+Benefits for Classified employees are regulated by the Department of Personnel and Administration (DPA) and administered through the System according to established rules and procedures.

-All employees are encouraged to develop job skills and abilities which will benefit the employee as well as the College and System.
+All employees are encouraged to develop job skills and abilities, which will benefit the employee as well as the College and System.
 The Board also recognizes the value of access to educational services for both our employees and their dependents.
-As a result, employees covered under the scope of this policy and classified staff as well as their eligible dependents may enroll in state-funded credit courses at any College within the System or CCCOnline and be reimbursed by the College or System office.
-The System President shall develop a system-wide program detailing the requirements and procedures for participating in the Tuition Assistant/Scholarship Program.
+As a result, employees (including Classified staff) covered under the scope of this policy, as well as their eligible dependents may enroll in state-funded credit courses at any College within the System or CCCOnline, and be reimbursed by the College or System office.
+The Chancellor shall develop a system-wide program detailing the requirements and procedures for participating in the Tuition Assistant/Scholarship Program.

-There is hereby established an employee benefit trust with a board of trustees to be appointed by the Board on the recommendation of the System President.
-There shall at all times be at least one member of the Board on the board of trustees.
+There is hereby established an employee benefit trust to administer an employee benefits package with a Board of Trustees to be appointed by the SBCCOE Board (Board) on the recommendation of the Chancellor.
+There shall, at all times, be at least one member of the Board on the Board of Trustees.

-The Board hereby delegates to the System President the authority to approve the health and other benefits package for its eligible employees.
+The Board hereby delegates to the Chancellor the authority to approve the health and other benefits package for its eligible employees.
 The package shall include the statutory requirements for workers’ compensation insurance, unemployment compensation, and retirement pursuant to the rules of the Public Employees’ Retirement Association (PERA).
-The package will also include group health benefits or some other form of such coverage as an option and may include other benefits such as dental, vision, disability plans, group life insurance, travel and/or accident insurance, tax sheltered annuities, early retirement plan(s), and other benefits.
+The package will also include group health benefits or some other form of such coverage as an option and may include other benefits such as dental, vision, disability plans, group life insurance, travel and/or accident insurance, tax-sheltered annuities, early retirement plan(s), and other benefits.

 Employees outside the scope of this policy may qualify to enroll in the health benefits portion of the benefits package.
 Eligibility will be determined annually according to procedures established to meet the requirements of the Affordable Care Act (ACA) and its implementation within the System.

-The Board hereby delegates authority to the System President to negotiate insurance plans and to complete other arrangements needed to implement the health and other benefits.
+The Board hereby delegates authority to the Chancellor to negotiate insurance plans and to complete other arrangements needed to implement the health and other benefits.

-Employees of the Board are entitled to regular retirement, early retirement, or disability retirement, in accordance with the rules and regulations of PERA.
+Employees of CCCS are entitled to regular retirement, early retirement, or disability retirement, in accordance with the rules and regulations of PERA.

 Employees who meet the qualifications and who retire under the PERA Defined Benefit plan shall receive payout of unused accrued leave in accordance with the provisions contained in the annual and sick leave sections of this Policy.